The Weebo Gold Project

 ADVANCED DRILL PROSPECTS

 • The Ockerburry prospect has a drill-defined mineralised structure over at least 5 kilometres.
-Mineralisation is
+Mineralisation is related to a sheared contact between metasediments to the east and mafic schists to the west.

-of the mineralised structure, particularly in the south has only been tested by wide spaced lines of shallow air
+At least half of the mineralised structure, particularly in the south has only been tested by wide spaced lines of shallow air core drill methods.
+Better grades within the broad low-grade halo appear to relate to cross faulting.

 Significant results include (see Table 2 for all Significant Results (ASX MM1 3 Sept 2021 and 22 Dec 2021):